Obstetrician Gynecologist

 How do you feel about VBAC's?
 My first baby was (despite my best efforts) a c-section because he presented face up.
 I really want an all natural birth next.
 What are my chances?

-Asked by Jakesmom over 11 years ago
+Asked by Jakesmom about 12 years ago

 The cesarean section rate is at an all time high right now, and while cesarean section is usually a very safe surgery, there are risks to performing any major surgery.
 Having a vaginal birth after cesarean section (VBAC) is one way to reduce the cesarean section rate.
 Benefits to having a VBAC include less bleeding, a shorter and less painful recovery, and lower overall cost.
 However VBACs also come with significant risk.
 The uterine scar, through which the baby was delivered at the time of cesarean section, may be weak, and may not tolerate the stress of repetitive uterine contractions.
 If this is the case, the scar could open up, or rupture.
 Although rare, uterine rupture can potentially result in hemorrhage, loss of blood flow to the fetus, and ultimately fetal and/or maternal death.
 When we discuss the possibility of VBAC, we want to make sure that the patient is a good candidate for a successful VBAC- we aren't willing to take this risk unless there is a high likelihood of success.
 Therefore, patients who had their cesarean sections performed for poor labor progression or because the size of her pelvis was too small for the baby to pass through may not be ideal candidates.
 If you are considering VBAC, you need to have a discussion with your physician to see if you are a good candidate.
 If you decide to attempt VBAC, you will be monitored very closely during your labor, and if anything out of the norm occurs, your doctor will likely recommend a cesarean section.
 It's very important that you understand that at any time during the labor, if there are worrisome signs for uterine rupture or the baby not tolerating contractions, you will likely undergo a cesarean section.